Bushido: Myth and reality

-Bushido has been described as Japanese chivalry, and samurai in general have been described as being like Western knights.
-There are notable similarities and differences depending on which bushido type is compared with chivalry.
+Bushido has been described as Japanese chivalry, and samurai in general have been described as being like Western knights..
+Notable similarities and differences depend on which bushido type is compared with chivalry.
 Christianity had a modifying influence on the virtues of chivalry, whereas bushido was influenced by Zen Buddhism, Shinto, and Confucianism.
 Bushido is commonly associated with the moral norms of Nitobe Inazō's Bushido: The Soul of Japan (1900), because his book popularized the term bushido internationally.
-However, it is a romanticized interpretation of bushido which differs from other historical literature by samurai.
+However, it is a romanticized interpretation of bushido that differs from other historical literature by the samurai.
 Thus, the morals defined by Nitobe do not represent all of bushido.
-Some researchers claim that chivalric bushido as defined by Nitobe (a.k.a.
-Meiji Bushido) was invented in the 19th century.
+Some researchers claim that chivalric bushido, as defined by Nitobe (a.k.a.
+Meiji Bushido), was invented in the 19th century.
 However, there is a plethora of historical literature about Japanese warrior codes, practices, philosophies since the Kamakura period.
 These types can be categorized by era into Sengoku, Edo, Meiji and Contemporary Bushido.
 Therefore the term bushido can be used as an overarching term for all the codes, practices, philosophies and principles of samurai culture.

 Chinese politician Dai Jitao acknowledged the historical legitimacy of bushido and said it originated as a theory of a social order, but it had evolved considerably.
-In the Tokugawa period, bushido was used to describe an ethical theory and it became a religious concept based on Shinto.
+In the Tokugawa period, bushido was used to describe an ethical theory, and it became a religious concept based on Shinto.
 In the Meiji period, bushido absorbed European ideals and formed the foundation of Japan's political ethics.
 Chinese writer Zhou Zuoren supported the historical legitimacy, although it was thought to be altered and corrupted in the modern period.